ubirch/ubirch-accounting-service/README.md

 ## Categories

-The system has two principal categories.
-Anchoring and Verification.
+The system has three principal categories.

+- `anchoring`, and
+- `upp_verification`, and
+- `uvs_verification`.

 All UPPs that pass by Niomon are registered against the Accounting Service by the Event Log.

 All UPPs/Hashes that are verified with the version 2 of the verification service are registered against the Accounting Service

-All UVS verifications are registered against this service in batches of 100
+All UVS verifications are registered against this service in batches of 100.

 ## Http Interface